 Mistake 3: Lack of competence, wrong persons

-The task of carrying out internal audits should not be the sole responsibility of the QM Representative.
+The task of carrying out internal audits should not be the sole responsibility of the QM representative.
 He/she often lacks the procedural knowledge.

 Organizations must also ensure the neutrality of the auditors.
-For example, QM Representatives should not audit the process of internal audits if they are responsible for them.
+For example, QM representatives should not audit the process of internal audits if they are responsible for them.

 Mistake 4: Lack of consequences